xinglab-ai/self-consistent-expression-recovery-machine/README.md

 SERM works well for a large range of parameters.
 Thus, even without careful settings, it provides much better results than traditional techniques.

 # Example:
-Please see the demos or our web-based tool (https://www.analyxus.com/compute/serm) for an easy start.
+Please see the Jupyter notebook or Python and MATLAB demos or our web-based tool (https://www.analyxus.com/compute/serm) for an easy start.
 Enjoy!

 # Results: